Improved DC Programming Approaches for Solving the Quadratic Eigenvalue Complementarity Problem: Introduction

+Contrary to the EiCP, QEiCP may have no solution even when the matrix $A$ of the leading $\lambda$-term is PD \cite{Bras16}.
+The existence of a solution of QEiCP depends on the properties of the given matrices $A,B$ and $C$.
+If the matrix $A$ is PD, then QEiCP has a solution if one of the two following conditions holds: \begin{itemize}[(i)] \item $C\notin S_0$ \cite{Bras16}, where $S_0$ is the class of matrices defined in \cite{Cottle} by

-In particular, if the matrix $A$ is PD, QEiCP($A,B,C$) has at least one solution if one of the following conditions holds: \begin{itemize} \item $C\notin S_0$ \cite{Bras16}, where $S_0=\{C\in \M_n: \exists x\geq 0, x\neq 0, Cx\geq 0\}$. \item \emph{co-hyperbolic condition} \cite{Seeger11} : $(x^TBx)^2\geq 4(x^TAx)(x^TCx)$ for all $x\geq 0, x\neq 0$. \end{itemize} In practice, checking whether $C\in S_0$ is easy which reduces to solving a special linear program \cite{Bras16}.
-While checking the co-hyperbolic condition is relatively hard.
-However, there are some sufficient conditions which imply the co-hyperbolicity.
+\item \emph{co-hyperbolic} \cite{Seeger11} \end{itemize} As discussed in \cite{Bras16}, none of these conditions implies the other.
+Furthermore, investigating whether $C\notin S_0$ reduces to solving a special linear program \cite{Bras16}.
+On the other hand, it is very hard to prove that the co-hyperbolic condition holds in practice.
+However, there are some sufficient conditions which imply (\ref{eq:co-hyperbolic}).
 For instance, this occurs if $A$ and $-C$ are both PD matrices.